ksaur/schema_update/lazyupdredis/README.md

 ##### No namespaces

 If a Lazy Update Redis user chooses to not modify their keys, and does not prefix the keys with any ```namespace:``` sequence, the user must connect to a default namespace of ```*``` which is applied to all keys.
-Note that the user must still provide a version number
+Note that the user must still provide a version number:
 ```python
 #  connect to Redis using a default namespace
 r = lazyupdredis.connect([("*", "v1.0")])